LeonardoESousa/NEMO/README.md

 ## How to use it?

 1. Initial steps:
     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
+If the the frequency calculation was run with Gaussian, you must also provide a QChem output file for any calculation containing the setting you wish to apply in the ensemble calculations (e.g. functional, basis set, solvent choice etc)
-A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
+    - A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
 For fluorescence spectra and/or ISC rates calculations from Sn states to triplet states, a Sn frequency calculation is expected.
 Finally, for phosphorescence spectra and/or rISC rates calculations from Tn states to singlet states, a Tn frequency calculation is expected.
     - Run the `nemo` command.
 Choose option 1 and follow the instructions to select the parameters of the calculation.
     - Add a bash script file to the folder.
 This file depends on which batch system you use.
 Examples of this file for users of slurm or task spooler (ts) are presented in [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples)).
     - Run the `nemo` command again, choose option 2 and follow the instructions.
 Once the calculations are running, you may use option 3 to check the progress or option 4 to abort.